RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 * **physical keyboard** activates when clicking inside the area of the emulated screen.
 * **virtual keyboard** activates when hovering over the area of the virtual keyboard.
 * **virtual keyboard** by default is configured for mouse-driven host computers where SHIFT, CTRL and REPT keys toggle on/off by means of 2 mouse clicks.
-* **white power light** on virtual keyboard acts like a power button, while on a real Apple II, this is a flip-switch below the keyboard.
+* **white power light** on virtual keyboard has the role of power button, which replaces the flip-switch located below the keyboard on a real Apple II.
 *   press the white power button on the pop-up keyboard (originally, this was a flip-switch below the keyboard)
 \* insert disk: load any disk file found on the internet (.do, .dsk), after, perform a cold boot
 _note: most Apple II disks do not boot, keeping a bootable disk image at hand reach is still required._